bshetti/portworx-blog/db_cost_aws-bs.md

 2. 9 EBS volumes
 * 3 EBS Volumes (non-encrypted) with 20GBs each attached to a corresponding EC2 instance.
 Each volume is gp2 with 100 IOPS plus
 * 3 redundant volumes in a cluster to support etcd for the cluster @ 150GB per volume
-* 3 EBS volumes connected to the 3 EKS EC2 connected volumes at 20GB each
+* 3 EBS volumes connected to the 3 EKS EC2 connected volumes at 200GB each for Portworx Storage Pool
 3. 2 ELBs One for the application and one for postgres

 RDS Perspective consists of the following assets/resources in AWS

-* 4 EC2 instances - 3 t3.large instances for the EKS cluster and one for RDS instance
+* 6 EC2 instances - 3 t3.large instances for the EKS cluster and 3 for Multi-Zone RDS instance
 * 3 EBS volumes connected to the 3 EKS EC2 connected volumes at 20GB each
+* 3 EBS volumes too support Postgres RDS nodes @ 200GB each
 * 1 ELB supporting the application front end